MatthewRamos1/ios-strings-lab-1/README.md

 var number2: Int = 101
 var articleOfClothing: String = "fez"

 var madLib = "Here is tomorrow's weather report for \(geographicLocation) and vicinity.
-Early tomorrow, a \(adjective1)-front will collide with a mass of hot \(pluralNoun1) moving from the north.
-This means we can expect \(adjective2) winds and occasional \(pluralNoun2) by late afternoon.
-Wind velocity will be \(number1) miles an hour, and the high temperature should be around \(number2) degrees.
-So, if you're going out, you had better plan on wearing your \(articleOfClothing)."
+Early tomorrow, a \(adjective1)-front \nwill collide with a mass of hot \(pluralNoun1) moving from the north.
+This means we can expect \n\(adjective2) winds and occasional \(pluralNoun2) by late afternoon.
+Wind velocity will be \(number1) miles \nan hour, and the high temperature should be around \(number2) degrees.
+So, if you're going out, \nyou had better plan on wearing your \(articleOfClothing)."

 print(madLib)